hedyhli/site/content/posts/2021-08-05-hugo-syntax-highlighting/index.md

 mode.

-First you have to export or save your CSS for dark mode and light mode in separate files .
+First you have to export or save your CSS for dark mode and light mode in separate files.
 Then, change the part in your `<head>` where you've included the styles:

 ```tmpl